neil-b-patel/opcgdb/README.md

 This is a basic UI application to explore the database.
 It uses the `@optcgdb/data` as its data source.

+> [!CAUTION]
-> DISCLAIMER: This is a fan made project.
-All information and assets provided by the applications housed by this repository are owned by: BANDAI, BANDAI CARD GAMES, BANDAI NAMCO, Eiichiro Oda/Shueisha, Toei Animation
+> This is a fan made project.
+All information and assets provided by the applications housed by this repository are owned by: BANDAI, BANDAI CARD GAMES, BANDAI NAMCO, Eiichiro Oda/Shueisha, Toei Animation.
+In case of issues, the project may be taken down